Alcohol Addiction Timeline

 Do you or a loved one need help overcoming alcohol dependence?
-If so, Zinnia Healing is here for you.
+If so, Zinnia Health is here for you.
 With evidence-based treatments, including detox, inpatient, and outpatient care, we are committed to helping you stop drinking and reclaim your life.
 Call us at (855) 430-9439, day or night.

 How Does Alcohol Addiction Happen?

 Alcohol addiction occurs when a person’s body becomes so accustomed to having alcohol present that they experience alcohol withdrawal symptoms without it, such as shaking hands and sweating, and have difficulty controlling their consumption levels, even though they know there are negative consequences associated with their drinking habits.

 This process typically happens over time due to frequent drinking and heavy alcohol consumption patterns.
 However, some individuals may develop an addiction faster than others, depending on various factors such as:

 - Pre-existing mental health conditions like depression or anxiety

 - Their social environment

 Is It Easy to Get an Alcohol Addiction?

 No one sets out intending to get addicted.
 However, alcoholism can sneak up on people before they realize what’s happening.
 Tolerance builds gradually until the individual needs more and more just to feel normal again without experiencing withdrawal symptoms.